Innovative Philanthropy: Why Charitable Giving in Global Education Is Good Business

 The Global Need for Education Solutions

-Half the world’s children are not learning.
+Half of the world’s children are not learning.
 A child under 11 years of age who can read and understand a simple sentence is in the minority in most countries.
 In low- and middle-income countries (LMICs), 53% of children cannot read or understand a simple story by the end of primary school.
 In poor countries, the level is as high as 80%.
 Today, hundreds of millions of children with enormous natural potential are denied their right to learning opportunities.
 The World Bank recently renamed this crisis “learning poverty.”

 This issue is not primarily driven by lack of access to facilities: More and more children in LMICs have access to a school of some kind, yet learning is not taking place inside the classrooms.
 This presents a profound challenge for employers and businesses in my native Africa, as the continent has the fastest-growing youth population in the world.
 Africa will struggle to meet its potential if half of our future employees are growing up without real education.